 Persona Books are an integrated collection

-The first book in this series, Human Nature, presents essential knowledge of human nature, a 21st century description of anthropology, neuroscience, sociology and psychology - disciplines that need to be integrated as they are in these books.
+The first book in this series, Human Nature, presents essential knowledge of human nature, a 21st century description of anthropology, ecology, neuroscience, sociology and psychology - disciplines that need to be integrated as they are in these books.
 All the Persona Digital books describe the essential dynamics of human nature but emphasize different vantage points, contributions from different disciplines and the needs of different readers.
 Taken together, the books provide a comprehensive understanding of human nature.
 For quick and inexpensive access to these books, click the eBook download button associated with each book.

 Presents essential knowledge of human nature.
 The topics are

 essential to understanding human nature, its origins and its problems.
 You could

 treat each topic as module of a larger system that develops emergent properties